Coping Strategies for Teens with ADHD

 Begin Teen Therapy in Marin County, CA

 Managing ADHD as a teen might be challenging.
 At Thought Partners, our team understands being a teen can already be difficult.
 Our team is here with in-person teen therapy to provide your teen with the support and guidance needed to manage their ADHD.
-If your teen is interested in starting teen therapy follow these steps:
+If your teen is interested in starting teen therapy or group therapy follow these steps:

 - Contact Us to schedule an appointment

 - Meet one of Our Teen Therapists

 - Begin to face and manage your ADHD

 Other Therapy Services at Thought Partners in California

 We know that mental health may affect more than one member of your family and not just your teen.
 Our therapists at Thought Partners understand and offer a variety of therapy services to help everyone in the family.
 We offer services such as anxiety therapy, pregnancy and postpartum therapy, individual therapy for adults, therapy for new mothers, couples therapy, and more.
 If you have any questions about our services please don’t hesitate to contact us.
 To learn more about us check out our blog or FAQs!